By

 include:

-- the photo essay, gallery or slide show, in which
+The photo essay, gallery or slide show, in which

 Among the galleries displayed are "Kosovo's Sorrow"